 We validate our models on three downstream applications: style caption retrieval, rich speech attribute classification, and inference-time guidance for TTS.
-For the latter, we performs best-of-N selection by scoring multiple generated candidates against a target style caption, effectively guiding the TTS system toward more stylistically faithful output.
-In summary: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item We introduce ParaSpeechCLAP, a dual-encoder model that learns a joint embedding space for speech and rich textual style descriptions spanning both intrinsic and situational attributes, making it one of the first models to support this breadth of tags.
+For the latter, we perform best-of-N selection by scoring multiple generated candidates against a target style caption, effectively guiding the TTS system toward more stylistically faithful output.
+In summary: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item We introduce ParaSpeechCLAP, a family of dual-encoder models that learn a joint embedding space for speech and rich textual style descriptions spanning both intrinsic and situational attributes, making it one of the first model families to support this breadth of tags.
 We compare specialized and unified training strategies, finding them to be complementary. \item We propose a classification loss for ParaSpeechCLAP-Intrinsic that uses the text encoder to produce class embeddings, and show it improves performance over a contrastive-only objective. \item We demonstrate a novel application of dual-encoder models as inference-time reward models for style-prompted TTS through best-of-N selection, improving style consistency without any additional training. \end{itemize}